 Saskatchewan will end the practice of detaining people seeking safety or a better life in its provincial jails, joining British Columbia, Nova Scotia, Alberta, and Manitoba.
 Half of Canada’s provinces have now committed to stop locking up refugee claimants and migrants, based solely on administrative immigration grounds.

-“Saskatchewan has made a significant move today,” said Ketty Nivyabandi, Secretary General of Amnesty International.
+“Saskatchewan has made a significant move today,” said Ketty Nivyabandi, Secretary General of Amnesty International Canada.
 “Immigration detention has no place in a welcoming and rights-respecting country.
 This momentum must and will continue.”

 By September 2023, the date set for Saskatchewan to end immigration detention, the worst conditions of immigration detention will have already ended in British Columbia, Nova Scotia, and Alberta, while Manitoba will follow by 2024.